leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-36.md

 foundation:  is composed of 1 to 32 ice-chars.
 It is an identifier that is equivalent for two candidates that are of the same type, share the same base, and come from the same STUN server.
 The foundation is used to optimize ICE performance in the Frozen algorithm as described in [RFC8445]

-component-id:  is a positive integer between 1 and 256 (inclusive) that identifies the specific component of the dta stream for which this is a candidate.
+component-id:  is a positive integer between 1 and 256 (inclusive) that identifies the specific component of the data stream for which this is a candidate.
 It MUST start at 1 and MUST increment by 1 for each component of a particular candidate.
 For data streams based on RTP, candidates for the actual RTP media MUST have a component ID of 1, and candidates for RTCP MUST have a component ID of 2.
 See section 13 in [RFC8445] for additional discussion on extending ICE to new data streams.

 priority:  is a positive integer between 1 and (2**31 - 1) inclusive.
 The procedures for computing candidate's priority is described in section 5.1.2 of [RFC8445].